‘Wynonna Earp’ was saved by queer fans. The show’s creators are returning the favor with the gayest season yet.

 Aside from the occasional demon possession and near-death experiences, the relationship between Waverly and Nicole still resonates with its audience — exploring themes like family acceptance, obnoxious exes and undying loyalty.

-Laura Naselli, co-founder of fan convention Earp-a-palooza, says that WayHaught is so special because the show goes all-in on the same-sex relationship.
+Laura Naselli, co-founder of fan convention Earp-a-palooza, says WayHaught is so special because the show goes all-in on the same-sex relationship.
 “When you look at Waverly and Nicole in the show, that’s one of the main love stories and it’s right there.
 There’s no hiding it.”

 On its face, the show delivers on being an action-packed Western horror, but to its fans — the self-proclaimed Earpers — it is a story about found family.